microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   element manipulations, but this has been identified as an important feature?
 * What will the DXIL representation look like?
   * This will be addressed in a separate proposal.
+* Support for packed types?
+* Support for other number formats that aren't natively supported by HLSL?

 <!-- {% endraw %} -->